 - What skills require more work to improve your weaker position?

 Once you and your partner are comfortable performing the Half Eagle maneuver in both “slots,” continue to try to tighten the distance between you throughout the whole move.
 The next skill to learn is the Half Reverse Eagle and the Full Eagle.

 Half Reverse Eagle

-Progressing on from the standard half eagle move, the half reverse eagle, although taking many parts from the previous move has it’s own innate challenges.
-A more difficult move all around, testing your ability to complete the transitions accurately, your awareness of timing with the other flyer and also testing your overall flight ability in each orientation.
+Progressing from the standard Half Eagle move, the Half Reverse Eagle has it’s own innate challenges.
+A more difficult move all around, it will test your ability to complete the transitions accurately, your awareness of timing with the other flyer, and your overall flying ability in each orientation.